SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 ~~~~~

 The resulting `example.brio` file can be opened with the `flvisualize`
 application.
-We can visualize the first event where we can
+We can visualize the first event where we will
-see plenty of raw truth Geiger hits and one single calorimeter hit, as
-well as the  position of the decay vertex (purple  cross on the source
+see any raw tracker/calorimeter hits, as well as the  position of the decay vertex
-foil):
+(cross on the source foil).
+An example event is shown below,
+and your view may differ as by default flsimulate will use different
+seeds on each run, and the styling/colours may also vary between machines:

 ![A simulated event](@ref flr_qs_sd_event.png)